 Myers' lawyer, assistant deputy public defender Amira Scurato, was away from her office and could not be reached.

-If you, or someone you know, has been charged with possession of marijuana or related criminal offenses contact Simon Law Group to receive a free consultation.
+If you, or someone you know, has been charged with possession of marijuana or related criminal offenses contact Simon Law Group to receive a free case evaluation.